Search

 How to create a good acoustic environment

-Read much more about what acoustics actually are in this article.
+Read much more about what acoustics are in this article.

 Let us be honest, there is no golden answer for, how you create suitable acoustics.
-However, several factors need to be considered when looking at creating suitable acoustics for the specific room.
+However, you must consider several factors when creating suitable acoustics for the specific room.

 Depending on the room, we have different needs for the acoustics.
 There is a big difference between the needs in a classroom versus an open-plan office.